nshroff1000/International-Route-Finder/README.md

 NETS150 PROJECT: INTERNATIONAL ROUTE FINDER

 Partners: Nikhil Kokra, Neel Shroff
-Project type: Implementation

 CATEGORIES: The category we used was graph / graph algorithms.
-Specifically we used a modified version of Dijkstra?s Algorithm.
+Specifically we used a modified version of Dijkstra's Algorithm.

 HOW TO RUN IT